 Becoming more aware of your breath on a daily basis will make it easier for you to tune in to your body and breathe deeply when you’re feeling overwhelmed, anxious and tired.
 Start your morning with a few minutes of deep breathing, either snuggled up in bed or outside, wrapped in a blanket with your morning cup of tea.
-It’s not easy at this time of year when it’s cold and dark, but inhaling deep breaths of fresh air is definitely worth it.

 Try ending the day in same way, with a few minutes of deep breathing just before you turn off the light.
 As well as calming your mind ready for a restful night’s sleep, it will help you let go of stresses and worries.

 If you sit at a desk or computer to work, pay attention to your posture and how it affects your breathing.
 If you’re hunching over, your abdomen compresses, your shoulders round and your chest caves in, hindering your breath.
 Try improving your posture and taking a few deep breaths.
 Does this help you work more calmly and productively throughout the day?